glennmatlin/FIFE_manuscript/iff/main.typ

 (here insert a figure with bunch of prompt types) Instruction Following for Finance (IFF) pairs *realistic finance prompts with verifiable output constraints*.
 Instead of a handful of reusable task families, we built a broad, SME-curated set of distinct prompts that mirror day-to-day work products such as ops run-books, settlement checklists, filing packs, recap tables, and short memos.
 The design emphasizes controllability over fluency: structured outputs dominate (especially tables and checklists) and many items enforce exact cardinality, fixed ordering, and explicit styling.
 Formatting is treated as part of correctness, not presentation.Everything is contained in conext prompt avoiding hallucinations within model and giving equal opopportunity's all models.

 All instances are single-turn but embed multiple sub-instructions through three patterns.
 AND requires the model to satisfy several independent constraints at once (e.g., exact row count and sorted columns and a bolded header).
 CHAIN sequences steps whose outputs feed the next step (e.g., extract → transform → format), so order matters and partial compliance is insufficient.
 NESTED (selection) is conditional branching: the prompt specifies alternatives and the model must pick the correct branch and meet its local constraints (if condition A then follow rule set R₁; else follow R₂).
 In finance this covers common policies such as formatting that depends on a threshold, jurisdiction, or data availability.
 This composition covers the bulk of realistic analyst workflows without requiring dialogue turns.overage is intentionally long-tailed: the benchmark spans a wide range of finance sub-domains, with many appearing only once, so instruction fidelity must transfer across topics rather than overfit to a narrow vertical.
-A detailed breakdown of formats and constraint types appears in Appendix A. *(Do we have it in appendix A?*)
+A detailed breakdown of formats and constraint types appears in the appendix. *(Do we have it in appendix A?*)

 // The IFF benchmark contains over *#num_prompts financial instruction-following tasks*.
 We frame these tasks as prompts that a financial analyst might pose to an AI assistant.
 We design the prompts to be complex, requiring multiple steps, domain knowledge, and strict adherence to constraints @he_can_2023.